indeyets/midcom/midcom_core/documentation/usage.markdown

 Quick MidCOM 3 setup HOWTO
 ==========================

-1. Install Midgard 1.9 (Midgard 1.8 may work too)
+1. Install Midgard 8.09 Ragnaroek
 2. Create a new Midgard host with no MidCOM and a minimal style
 3. Ensure the MidCOM 3 checkout is in php.ini `include_path`
 4. Point the `MidgardRootFile` of the Midgard Apache VirtualHost setup to MidCOM's `httpd/midcom-root-midgard.php`